GatoGraphQL/GatoGraphQL/layers/Engine/README.md

 The data layer represents data in the following way:

 - Database data is retrieved through a relational structure under section `databases`
-- The IDs which are the results for each component are indicated through entry `dbobjectids` (under section `datasetcomponentdata`)
+- The IDs which are the results for each component are indicated through entry `objectIDs` (under section `datasetcomponentdata`)
 - Where to find those results in the database is indicated through entry `outputKeys` (under section `componentsettings`)
 - All database data is normalized (i.e. not repeated)